yugabyte/yugabyte-db/README.md

 # What's being worked on?

-> This section has been updated on May 07, 2020.
+> This section has been updated on May 19, 2020.

+## Current roadmap

-Here is a list of some of the key features being worked on for the upcoming v2.2 release around July 2020, along with the recently completed features.
+Here is a list of some of the key features being worked on for the upcoming releases.
+Note that the YugabyteDB v2.2 release is expected around July 2020 and the v2.3 release is expected in Oct 2020.

 | Feature                                         | Status    | Release Target | Progress        |  Comments     |
 | ----------------------------------------------- | --------- | -------------- | --------------- | ------------- |